PaulBratslavsky/epic-next-course-blog/002-lesson/README.md

 Text -> Short Text - heading
 Text -> Long Text - subHeading

-note: for media in advanced setting change to only allow images.
+Note: Change it to only allow images for media in advanced settings.

 ![04-create-hero-section](./images/04-create-hero-section.gif)

-For our link we will create a component that we can reuse.
+For our link, we will create a component that we can reuse.

 Go ahead and create a new component called **Link** and save it under **components**.